A shape-based heuristic for the detection of urban block artifacts in street networks: Discussion

 \section{Discussion}

-Unlike previous attempts based on complex machine learning algorithms \cite{li_polygon-based_2014, fan_polygon-based_2016}, the method proposed in this study is a simple heuristic based on properties of individual geometries.
+Unlike previous attempts based on complex machine learning algorithms \cite{li_polygon-based_2014, fan_polygon-based_2016}, neither of which is easily reproducible, the method proposed in this study is a simple heuristic based on properties of individual geometries.
 Our method is computationally cheap, transferrable, and easy to reproduce and replicate.
 By leveraging the characteristic patterns in urban street networks and their geometric representation, the face artifact index proposed in this study manages to capture both types of face artifacts, i.e., the elongated polygons between dual carriageways as well as small polygons of various shapes resulting from complex intersections, with a single metric and a single threshold.

 There is no clear indication as to which compactness metric the face artifact index should be best based on -- rather, this will depend on the use case and on the data set available.
 The performance of $F_{iaq}$ and $F_{ipq}$ suggest that they should not be used but the decision on the remaining metrics is not that clear.
 For the data set we worked with in this study, where the primary goal was to identify face artifact index thresholds in as many as possible of 131 cities, the best choice is $F_{cc}$, i.e., the face artifact index based on circular compactness.
 However, for several cities in our data set, $F_{dr}$ would have been the better choice.
 Thus, we maintain the formula for $F_{i,p}$ introduced in Equation~\ref{eq:1} in general terms, where the compactness metric $C_{i}$ has to be chosen at the analyst's discretion.